GuignardLab/tapenade/README.md

 pip install -e .
 ```

-This will install only the main library, without the libraries for the registration/fusion and segmentation methods.
+This will install only the main library, without the libraries for the segmentation methods.
 To install them, please follow the instructions below.

 ### Registration and fusion (already installed in the package)

-The registration and fusion methods require the `3D-registration` Python package, see [repository]([https://github.com/GuignardLab/tapenade/tree/main?tab=readme-ov-file#installation](https://github.com/GuignardLab/registration-tools)).
+The registration and fusion methods require the `3D-registration` Python package, see [repository](https://github.com/GuignardLab/registration-tools)

 ### Segmentation (optional)